 All faculty, regardless of track, are expected to contribute to the educational, research, service and clinical missions of the college.
-Appointment to tenure track and clinical and research faculty tracks requires completion of an appropriate doctoral degree (MD, PhD or DO).
+Appointment to the tenure or non-tenure tracks requires completion of an appropriate doctoral degree (e.g., MD, PhD or DO).
 Determination of faculty track and rank are based on the dominant element(s) of faculty contributions to the college.

-Clinical Series (PDF) – This track is for physicians and clinical educators who contribute to the training of University of Arizona College of Medicine – Phoenix medical students, residents and/or fellows.
-Teaching is the primary responsibility but some scholarly activity and/or service (program development, committee service, clinical research, development of educational tools) are expected for promotion within this track.
+Clinical Series (PDF) – This track is for physicians and clinical educators who contribute to the training of University of Arizona College of Medicine – Phoenix medical students, residents or fellows.
+Teaching is the primary responsibility but some scholarly activity or service (program development, committee service, clinical research, development of educational tools) are expected for promotion within this track.

-Research Series (PDF) – This track is for faculty members employed by independent research institutes, other scientific institutions or the college, whose primary contribution is to the research mission of the college through collaborative research with other college faculty members.
-It requires contribution to the college mission in one or more of the following: scholarly activity, education or service.
+Research (PDF) – This track is for faculty members whose primary contribution is to the research mission of the college through independent or collaborative research.
+They may be employed by independent research institutes, other scientific institutions or the college.
+It requires a contribution to the college mission in one or more of the following: scholarly activity, education or service.

-Professor of Practice Series (PDF) – Professor of Practice in Medicine titles may be used for educators who are practitioners and who may not meet the requirements for other faculty members in the UA College of Medicine – Phoenix (e.g., tenured/tenure-eligible, clinical scholar, educator scholar) or those who hold modified faculty titles (e.g., clinical track; research track), all of whom require a MD, PhD or DO degree.
-The Professor of Practice in Medicine title series recognizes a non-tenure eligible faculty member who has established himself or herself by expertise, achievements and reputation over a sustained period of time to be a distinguished professional in an area of practice or discipline.
-This non-tenure eligible faculty track has been developed to recognize the many practitioners and clinical educators employed outside of the UA College of Medicine – Phoenix who contribute to the training of College of Medicine – Phoenix medical students [residents, and/or fellows].
+Professor of Practice (PDF) – Professor of Practice titles may be used for educators who are practitioners and who may not meet the requirements for other faculty members in the UArizona College of Medicine – Phoenix (e.g., tenured/tenure-eligible, clinical scholar, educator scholar) or those who hold modified faculty titles (e.g., clinical track; research track), all of whom require a MD, PhD or DO degree.
+The Professor of Practice title series recognizes a non-tenure eligible faculty member who has established himself or herself by expertise, achievements and reputation over a sustained period of time to be a distinguished professional in an area of practice or discipline.
+This non-tenure eligible faculty track has been developed to recognize the many practitioners and clinical educators employed outside of the UArizona College of Medicine – Phoenix who contribute to the training of College of Medicine – Phoenix medical students residents or fellows.

-Specialty Instructor (PDF) – The Specialty Instructor title has been developed to recognize non-physician health care providers who contribute to the training of University of Arizona medical students, residents and/or fellows.
-Individuals on this track add value to the tripartite mission of the University of Arizona Colleges of Medicine by enhancing the academic learning environment and adding to the UA College of Medicine – Phoenix's educational programs through their specific specialty.
-Individuals of this title are expected provide outstanding instruction and have regular and direct contact with College of Medicine – Phoenix medical students, residents and/or fellows.
+Specialty Instructor (PDF) – The specialty instructor title has been developed to recognize non-physician health care providers who contribute to the training of University of Arizona medical students, residents or fellows.
+Individuals on this track add value to the tripartite mission of the University of Arizona Colleges of Medicine by enhancing the academic learning environment and adding to the UArizona College of Medicine – Phoenix's educational programs through their specific specialty.
+Individuals of this title are expected provide outstanding instruction and have regular and direct contact with College of Medicine – Phoenix medical students, residents or fellows.
 Examples of regular and direct contact include ward or clinic precepting, preceptorship in other clinical venues or didactic teaching.

 Granting of Tenure